 Credit Card Processing

 Come on, you knew we were going to put this one in here!
 Sadly, it’s all too common for business owners to overspend on credit card processing services.
 From rate increases to junk fees to terminal leases, there are dozens of ways that processors take advantage of their customers.
 Like insurance companies, sometimes it seems like it’s easier to just stay with your current provider instead of shopping around.
 This is a recipe for overspending, however.
-Save money on your processing by switching to a provider who won’t raise your rates (ever), doesn’t do the whole junk fees thing, and will refuse to lease you a terminal.
+Save money on your processing by switching to a provider who charges fair prices, doesn’t do the whole junk fees thing, and will refuse to lease you a terminal.
 Come to think of it, that sounds a lot like 360 Payments.

 Every Little Bit Helps

 When trying to save money for your business, you likely won’t find one single area where you’re overspending to an alarming degree.
 If you do, well, at least you know what to tackle first!
 It’s more likely that you’ll shave a little bit off here and there across your business, adding up to some big savings.
 If you’d like to start by saving money on your credit card processing, give us a call at 1-855-360-0360 or drop us a line on our website.
 We’d love to show you the way credit card processing is supposed to be.